k4yt3x/video2x/README.md

 ### This software is currently designed for Windows.

+## 2.3.0 (February 8, 2019)

+- Added the ability to specify the cache directories as required by @AusNaminator
+- Fixed the problem where if there's insufficient RAM, the warning doesn't pause the script and prompt the user to reduce the amount of threads used.
+- Some other minor adjustments.

 ## 2.2.1 (February 1, 2019)

 - Fixed AAC codec error discovered by @meguerreroa